IMPACTED DIESEL MERCEDES VEHICLES

 • On 11 August 2021, the defendants filed their statements of defense regarding jurisdiction of the Amsterdam court and applicability of the WAMCA.

-• On 25 March 2022, a hearing of parties took place.
+• On 25 March 2022, a hearing took place.
 The hearing focused on jurisdiction of the Amsterdam district court and applicability of the WAMCA.

 • On 9 November 2022, Mercedes and the car dealers each filed a brief giving their views on admissibility of Emissions Justice and the applicable law.